MCP Server Deployment

 - Sessions created via Firebase token exchange persist the session principal in Redis with TTL = token expiry.

 - Redis instance: Use a Memorystore for Redis instance in the same VPC as Cloud Run.
-Serverless VPC Access connector required.
+A Serverless VPC Access connector is required when Redis is VPC-internal.

 --session-affinityis still required for reliable MCP traffic routing.
 Redis persistence keeps principal mutations (for exampleset_active_business) in sync, but the active streamable HTTP transport remains in-memory per instance.